-- They kill germs more effectively
+- They do kill germs

 - They leave skin in better condition

-- They are quicker and easier so are used more frequently
+- They are quicker and easier, so are used more frequently

 When dealing with diarrhea that may be infectious, use soap and water.
-Both Clostridium difficile and norovirus cause diarrhea and neither is well-killed by alcohol-based hand rubs.
+Both Clostridium difficile and norovirus cause diarrhea and neither is effectively killed by alcohol-based hand rubs.